Marsh Daisy History

 In the 1920’s and 1930’s the Marsh Daisy was regarded as very productive, laying sometimes in excess of 200 large eggs p.a. verified by the laying trials of the day.

 This was a critical time in the breed’s history.
 Former RPS President, the late Ralph White, was responsible for finding the remnant stock of Marsh Daisies in Somerset, an area that had many Marsh Daisy flocks before the Second World War.
 The actual circumstances of how Ralph White obtained the birds are not known but he certainly had them in 1971 and they were immediately recognisable as Marsh Daisies.
-Contrary to popular belief, not all the stock went to Andrew Sheppy at Cobthorn though some did.
+Contrary to popular belief, not all the stock went to the late Andrew Sheppy at Cobthorn though some did.
 The stock was a mixture of Browns, Buffs and ‘more or less’ Wheatens plus a black hen.
 Whites were not around then and seemingly extinct.

 By the unpredictable colour of the offspring, it was pretty clear that the colours had either been substantially interbred in the recent past or had never been properly ’fixed’ originally.